 - lots of people on the intarwebs think they know how to write a zone file, and most of them couldn’t be more wrong.

-- Lee Hutchinson may know a thing or two, but his zone file examples were a disaster.
+- Lee Hutchinson, you may know a thing or two, but your zone file examples were a complete and utter disaster.
+Fie on you.

 named-checkconfare fantastic commands that you should always use before you go live with your DNS zones.